live-composer/live-composer-page-builder/readme.txt

 = FOR OUR PRO USERS: =
 * 🦊 [Check out our WooCommerce Page Builder Extension](https://livecomposerplugin.com/downloads/woocommerce-page-builder/?utm_source=wp-admin&utm_medium=changelog&utm_campaign=woo-integration)
 * 👀 [We keep updating and improving our extensions pack](https://livecomposerplugin.com/downloads/extensions/?utm_source=wp-admin&utm_medium=changelog&utm_campaign=add-ons) ACF + CPT + MegaMenu + 9 more add-ons.

+= 1.3.16 - June 15th 2018 =

+= Bug Fixes: =
+* Issue [#926](https://github.com/live-composer/live-composer-page-builder/issues/926): The left position of the Activation editor button
+* Issue [#925](https://github.com/live-composer/live-composer-page-builder/issues/925): Video background issue according to the new autoplay policy
+* Issue [#922](https://github.com/live-composer/live-composer-page-builder/issues/922): The "Load more" button label from pagination cannot be translated
+* Issue [#912](https://github.com/live-composer/live-composer-page-builder/issues/912): The container columns option overlap issue
+* Issue [#929](https://github.com/live-composer/live-composer-page-builder/issues/929): Testimonial avatar issue, a problem with custom posts borders

+= Improved: =
+* Issue [#930](https://github.com/live-composer/live-composer-page-builder/issues/930): Added ALT and TITLE attributes for images from Infobox modules
+* Issue [#841](https://github.com/live-composer/live-composer-page-builder/issues/841): Image Link field from Image module can use now subdomain paths
+* Issue [#744](https://github.com/live-composer/live-composer-page-builder/issues/744): The testimonials are removed from Post module to avoid the confusion.
+The Testimonials need to be used with the dedicated module
+* Issue [#913](https://github.com/live-composer/live-composer-page-builder/issues/913): New header should be Default if it's the only header

+= New: =
+* Issue [#833](https://github.com/live-composer/live-composer-page-builder/issues/833): Connection between projects and other custom posts (staff and partners)
+* Issue [#829](https://github.com/live-composer/live-composer-page-builder/issues/829): Added comments count in the "Blog module" meta

 = 1.3.15 - May 1th 2018 =